- SAP on has made bizarre proposals regarding code pushdown (aka stored procedures) and Core Data Services.

 SAP needs to police its use of the term pushdown or it will cease to have any meaning.

+SAP is not actually focused on performance, it is using performance to push out other database vendors.
 What SAP cares about is using the idea of performance to push customers down the rat maze in a way that benefits SAP the most.
-SAP can use arguments about performance to make them accept that logic of the lack of S/4HANA portability to different databases because SAP’s help restrict that portability.
+SAP can use arguments about performance to make them accept that logic of the lack of S/4HANA portability to different databases because SAP’s help restricts that portability.
 That is at least to the laymen — if SAP wanted, they could share the S/4HANA SPs with Oracle, IBM, and Microsoft, and all of these companies would pay the cost of performing the porting of the SPs to their respective databases.
+But the do not want to do this.
+They want to block out other vendors and restrict choice.
+And they are doing it retroactively because of the previous versions of their ERP system was portable to different databases, and that was the assumption under which it was purchased.

 Financial Bias Disclosure